Vow to end ‘dementia tax’ after election

 The SNP yesterday pledged, if it is re-elected to government, to take forward the recommendations of a major, independent review of adult social care which calls for an almost doubling in free personal and nursing allowances.

-Scottish Conservative leader Douglas Ross has also backed the move and with Labour, LibDems and the Greens adding their support, the increase is almost certainly expected to be ratified at Holyrood.
+Scottish Conservative leader Douglas Ross also backed the move along with Labour, LibDems and the Greens adding their support, the increase is almost certainly expected to be ratified at Holyrood.

 Alzheimer Scotland has said people with advanced dementia are facing one of the biggest existing health inequalities because they are forced to foot the bill for nursing costs that are “free at the point of delivery” on the NHS for others with life-limiting illnesses.